oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines a mechanism for selective disclosure of individual elements of a JSON object used as the payload of a JSON Web Signature (JWS) structure.
-It encompasses various applications, including but not limited to the selective disclosure of JSON Web Tokens (JWT) claims.
+It encompasses various applications, including but not limited to the selective disclosure of JSON Web Token (JWT) claims.

 {mainmatter}